 Many walk-in bathtubs are fitted with automatic cleaning devices to avoid clogged drains.
-You may consider utilising a pump system cleanser to get the job done.
-These baths are cleaned with the aid of a tub.
+Learn how to clean a walk-in bath.

 If you have trouble bending over in a conventional tub because of mobility issues, consider upgrading to a contemporary tub.
 You can run a rinse cycle to remove any residual soap.